unyt-org/uix/docs/manual/17 Guide.md

 ### Storage locations

-UIX provides multiple strategies for storing eternal data, such as in a key-value store, an SQL database, or local storage in the browser.
+Under the hood, UIX can use multiple strategies for storing eternal data, such as in a key-value store, an SQL database, or local storage in the browser.

 On the backend, eternal data is stored in a simple key-value database per default.
 As an alternative, you can use an SQL database, which is more suitable for larger data sets where you need to query data.